mgsvmoddingwiki/mgsvmoddingwiki.github.io/wiki/TppResult.lua.md

 Function: Calculates the player's end-of-mission score based on their performance.
 We can change several things in this script including GMP awarded and rank awarded for successful mission completion.
+Additionally it also keeps track of the player's playstyle for awarding codenames, limits the player's rank to A if it detects the player has used a rank-limiting item and updating the Records tab using various functions.

 The game uses a ranking system of E(lowest), D, C, B, A and S (highest) based on how the player completed the mission according to several